-Travel is a huge part of my existence and reading inspiring travel books is one of the main reasons for my neverending wanderlust.
-From other people’s stories of adventure and lives lived in foreign countries to tales of a convergence of cultures, they inspire my own dreams of chasing the next grand adventure.
+Travel is a huge part of my existence and reading inspiring travel books is one of the main reasons for my never-ending wanderlust.
+From stories of adventure and lives lived in foreign countries to tales of different cultures, they inspire my own dreams of chasing the next grand adventure.

-I’ve put this list together of 15 of the best travel books.
+I’ve decided to put this list together of 15 of the best travel books (in my opinion).
 These are some of my favourite inspiring stories.
-So even if you can’t travel at the moment, you can be inspired by these books to begin dreaming and planning for your next trip.
+So even if you can’t travel at the moment, you can at least be inspired to begin dreaming and planning your next trip.

 These are all non-fiction or biographies.
+But you won’t find Eat Pray Love here.
+I’ve included unique stories and some lesser known books to suit everyone looking for adventure inspiration.
 You’ll find personal endeavours on long-distance hikes, stories of exploring places far less travelled and a search for a greater understanding of different cultures.
 I hope these travel books will inspire your next adventure!

 Best travel books to inspire your next adventure